by John Bandler

 There are invasive plants in every region and state, my experience is with the New York and Connecticut area, you should familiarize yourself with what is invasive in your region.

-Having learned about them on properties I visit and maintain, I now realize they are everywhere: along roadways, on public lands, on private property.
+Having learned about them on the property where I garden, I now realize they are everywhere: along roadways, on public lands, on private property.

 One more mention about terminology.
 Plants (and all species) have "common names" which are like nicknames, they are imprecise and vary from region to region and person to person.
 Plants also have "scientific names", which are Latin, harder to learn and remember but unique and precise (thanks to science).
 To fight an invasive weed we want to properly identify it including both common names and scientific names.